by Gilbert Cabrales

-It’s no secret that the lights you use in your home or at work set the mood and seal the final look.
-So how can LED lighting work effectively in interior and exterior space design?
+It’s no secret that the lights you use at home or work set the mood and seal the final look.
+So, how can LED lighting work effectively in interior and exterior space design?

 Not only are LEDs extremely durable, resistant to shock, vibrations and external impact, but they are also operational in extremely cold or hot temperatures.

 LEDs can run on a low-voltage power supply, so they are good for outdoor settings.
-You can also connect an external solar-energy panel to them, which makes LED great for rural or “off-the-grid” areas, too.
+You can also connect an external solar-energy panel to them, which makes LED great for rural or “off-the-grid” areas.

 LED in your home

 Living room – As this is the most used part of the house, LED lights should be used to create an ambient light environment.
 You could consider light dimmers and any glare and strong shadows should be eliminated with thoughtful placement.
 Using a Total Design philosophy is important in creating a cohesive look.

 Kitchen – This workspace should be illuminated entirely with wide-angle lights for increased clarity.
 A great way to highlight pantries, counters, and islands is by using narrow-beam LED lighting.
 Under cabinet lighting also comes in handy here.

 Dining – With plenty of ambient lighting, here the main focus should be on the table itself.
 Hanging chandeliers and pendant lights are suitable to make the space look beautiful and functional.